 When it comes to inclusions, you don't have to go for flawless.
 If your stone has excellent color and cut, you might go for one with nearly perfect clarity to stay within your budget.

-As you browse diamond rings and other jewelry, a good rule of thumb is to stick within a VS clarity range.
+As you browse diamond rings for women and other jewelry, a good rule of thumb is to stick within a VS clarity range.
 VS implies that a diamond is very slightly included, meaning it's a high-quality stone that would make for an excellent piece of jewelry.

 Prioritize F/G Color Grade